 Spann said that events hosted on campus sometimes only represent one perspective.

-“The chaplains had an event about the death of the right to choose,” Spann said.
+“There was an event about the death of the right to choose,” Spann said.
 “It was very glaringly one-sided, a very politicized event.”

 Students and faculty both believe that Moravian can do more to foster respectful, bipartisan conversations.